ThrudPrimrose/LayoutArtifacts/README.md

 You need to install `nvidia-container-toolkit` to run CUDA experiments.
 Follow install instructions for [Nvidia Container Toolkit](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/latest/install-guide.html) and [Installing Docker](https://docs.docker.com/engine/install/ubuntu/)

+For the microbenchmarks except the ICON microbenchmark the following docker image (built from the provided Dockerfile) can be used:
 ```bash
 sudo docker build -t dace-cuda-12.6 .
 ```